-- All WA health system public hospital separations. - For Joondalup and Peel Health Campuses and St John of God Midland Hospital, only public patients are selected: those with a funding source of Australian Health Care Agreement or Reciprocal Health Care Agreement.
+- All WA health system public hospital separations. - For Joondalup, Peel Health Campus (Noting that from 13 August 2024 Peel Health Campus transitioned to the governance of South Metropolitan Health Service and therefore is no longer a Contracted Health Entity and all patients are public and included from that date), and St John of God Midland Hospital, only public patients are selected, that is, those with a funding source of Australian Health Care Agreement or Reciprocal Health Care Agreement.